mqtt-tools/mqttwarn/docs/configure/index.rst

 step to using any software package after its :ref:`installation <installation>`, is getting it properly configured.
 Please read this section carefully.

+To directly jump to the corresponding sections, visit :ref:`mqttwarn.ini`, :ref:`services`, :ref:`topics`, and :ref:`transformations`.

 ******************************
 Application configuration file